 Dagne Dover is a New York-based handbag company, with a mission to “merge function and fashion, and support the working woman and her command-center handbag by eliminating the hassles of traditional, black-hole bag interiors.”

 Founded in 2012, the company recently refreshed their logo with Trois Mille (3000).
-The typeface originates from Marc Rouault’s project during TypeMedia Master’s program in the Netherlands, and is an exciting, upcoming release to look out for in the Sharp Type library.
+The typeface originates from Marc Rouault’s project during TypeMedia Master’s program in the Netherlands, and is now available in the Sharp Type library.
 The new logotype can be seen on digital environments and advertisements, and on out-of-home graphics alongside major cityscapes.

 Client: Dagne Dover